yolo-sh/workspace-base/README.md

 # Workspace / Base

-This repository contains the source code of the `ghcr.io/yolo-sh/workspace-base` Docker image.
+This repository contains the source code of the Docker image name `ghcr.io/yolo-sh/workspace-base`.
 This image is the base image that powers all the environments created via the [CLI](https://github.com/yolo-sh/cli).

 ## Table of contents
 - [Requirements](#requirements)